Soapy7261/goofyproxy/README.md

 # Disclaimer

-I do not encourage illegal activities.
+1. I do not encourage illegal activities.
 Please stay within legal bounds.
-Anything you do with this project is your own responsibility.
+2. Anything you do with this project is solely your responsibility.
+3. Everything in the `LICENSE` file.